cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Because separating ZTT and ZLL events does not work correctly for the new simulated events, we combine the events.
+Because separating ZTT and ZLL events does not work correctly for the new simulated events, we combine the events to one variable titled Z &#8594; *ll*.
 Add the following lines right after the code above.

 ```py
 # Combine ZTT and ZLL